 Oliveira et al. (2012) showed that the unprotected CLA supplementation decreases the milk production and secretion of milk components in grazing dairy ewes.
 In female FVB mice trial, Foote et al. (2010) showed that intake of 0.5% t10, c12-CLA resulted in hyperinsulinemia and hepatic lipid accumulation; in contrast, a low dose of t10, c12-CLA reduced adiposity in mice without negative effects on mammary development, inflammation, and metabolism, and suggest that previously reported detrimental effects relate to the use of excessive doses.
 T10, c12-CLA could stimulate mammary tumorigenesis activation of both proliferative and survival pathways in ErbB2 transgenic mice (Meng et al., 2008).
-In a human study, supplementation with c12-CLA obese in man induced t10.
+In a human study, supplementation with c12-CLA in obese man induced t10, hyperproinsulinemia, which could predict diabetes and cardiovascular disease (Riserus et al., 2004).